tyronyiu/Uni/GLO375/Assignment1.md

 government has to balance using tools effecting the tax structure policies and public spending behaviours.

-> "In a free market where MNCs now hold greater negotiating power than many
+> In a free market where MNCs now hold greater negotiating power than many
 > governments, the space for influencing international tax cooperation has been
-> dominated by those with interests at odds with the general welfare."
+> dominated by those with interests at odds with the general welfare.
 > [@IMFCorporateTax]

 With very similar personal income taxation to Germany, being closer to the OECD